November 19, 2009

 The prisoner of Mushan

-In any case, the first allegations that the NDS were then abusing the detainees we gave them led to a Canadian freeze on all detainee transfers for a while.
-By the time I got there in late 2008, there was a small Canadian temporary cage at KAF, and some transfers of detainees taken by Canadians to local authorities had resumed.
-But detainee issues were still very much a concern.
+The first allegations that the NDS were then abusing the detainees we gave them in 2007 had led to a Canadian freeze on all detainee transfers for a while, and by the time I got there in late 2008, detainee issues were still very much a concern.
 The one guaranteed way you could make a hard-bitten Canadian duty officer blanch was to tell him that an Afghan had been taken into Canadian custody, as opposed to Afghan custody, with all the extra work THAT entailed.

 The title of this piece refers to one of the more amusing detainee moments during our tour.
 Strongpoint Mushan, deep into Panjwaii, now long closed, once housed a Canadian mentor team and an ANA company.
 Late in 2008, the Afghan company commander there rousted up someone he claimed was a local insurgent leader, Shasta Gul by name, and took him back to Mushan as his detainee.
 So... now what?
 The only way you got to or from Mushan at that time was by helicopter.
 But at the time an Afghan soldier prisoner escort would not be allowed on ISAF helicopters (safety: couldn't understand in-flight instructions, we were told), and if the detainee had been transferred by an ISAF flight crew, he'd have then become the West's detainee by virtue of us having custody for that period, which was what we strenously wished to avoid.
 So, having no way to actually do anything with young Shasta, and not wanting him to just walk away and resume attacking them so soon, the Afghans kept him around the strongpoint for a while.
 The story we heard was the detainee was doing their cooking**...
 But a couple weeks later, after it was clear the Afghan National Air Force probably wasn't going to be mature enough to pick the guy up any time soon, the Prisoner of Mushan was released, and walked out of the now thoroughly reconned strongpoint a free man.
 (Even if he had somehow been teleported back to KAF, it wouldn't have mattered anyway, as our 72 hours had long since passed; all we'd have done thereby would have been increase his cab fare to get home.)

-It was hard for us not to interpret these sorts of paradoxical catch-and-release events at the time as partly attributable to the apparent overreaction on our country's part to the ANSF prisoner abuse allegations, which had started to appear in the Western press in 2007-08.
+It was hard for us not to interpret these sorts of paradoxical catch-and-release events at the time as partly attributable to that earlier Western reaction to ANSF prisoner abuse allegations.
 But whether that was justifiable of us to say or not, this was still Afghanistan: no matter what you did, there were rarely good choices, but you always had your pick of the bad ones.

 *Please note, in case I haven't made it clear enough yet: my tour and detainee experiences related here came 1-2 years after the period of the Colvin allegations in the press this week (and long after the first Afghan prisoner stories began to appear in the papers) allegations on which I have nothing useful to relate.
 It was in many ways a very different war back in Colvin's time.